 Team to Win Bet

 A very easy and straightforward bet, no matter what the sport.
 For this bet, you are just predicting which team will win.
 For this type of bet, there will only be one of three outcomes and these are; either the home team wins, the away team win or the game ends in a draw.
 An alternative betting type is the double chance bet.
 This type of bet also includes the draw with your bet.
 So, for example, you can bet that it will either be a home win or a draw, you could alternatively pick the away win or a draw.
 The odds for this prediction will be lower than if you went just for the win, but it does provide insurance will is useful, especially if the game is likely to be close.

 Often in sport, you’ll get two teams against each other, and there is very little chance that the underdog will win.
 Of course, upsets do happen, and the history books are full of surprises.
 But, the reality is, they are incredibly rare, and you’ll soon burn through your bankroll if you bet on the unexpected each time.
 Therefore the margin of victory bet is a good option in predicting the predictable.
 You’ll not get high odds on betting on the favourite, but these odds can be significantly enhanced by betting on the winning margin.
 So even if one of the teams is a red-hot favourite, you can still see a decent return if you can predict how many they will win by.

 First Scoring Play

 In Gaelic football, one of the most popular bets is predicting how the first points will be scored.
 As it can either be points scored from play, points scored from a placed ball or a goal can be scored, there are three options to choose from.
-At first glance it, especially for those without extensive knowledge of the sport, it may seem like a random pick, but followers of the game will know specific teams strengths and weaknesses.
-Therefore knowing about the sport and the teams, can give you an advantage that surpasses the usual likelihood of an event happening.
+At first glance, especially for those without extensive knowledge of the sport, it may seem like a random pick, but followers of the game will know specific teams strengths and weaknesses.
+Therefore knowing about the sport and the teams can give you an advantage that surpasses the usual likelihood of an event happening.

 Emerging Features in Gaelic Sports Betting